marcel-dev-acc/event-viewer/README.md

 * Here are the steps to deploy this website to GitHub Pages from the built files in this project:

-    1. Copy this project locally using an GitHub functionality, such as `git clone`.
+    1. Copy this project locally using git functionality, such as `git clone`.

     2. Navigate into the root of the project and run `npm run build` as suggested in the __REACTJS.md__ file.